esqLABS/pregnancy-neonates-batch-run/README.md

 The aim is that we can run the simulations without permeability being a limited rate.
 Mind that for chemicals with very low Fub , effective permeability might still be limiting.

+### httk
 The codes to run httk files are contained in the folder :
 [httk files](https://github.com/esqLABS/pregnancy-neonates-batch-run/tree/master/httk%20files)

 These files include the script used to run the pregnancy PBPK model (https://github.com/esqLABS/pregnancy-neonates-batch-run/blob/master/httk%20files/FetalPBTKhttk.R), the standard model at infant timepoints ([PedPBTKhttk.R](https://github.com/esqLABS/pregnancy-neonates-batch-run/blob/master/httk%20files/PedPBTKhttk.R), and the Python script used for calculation and analysis of httk outputs.

-Some comparison of the 6-mnoths old simulations from the different softwares in the folder [analysis for paper](https://github.com/esqLABS/pregnancy-neonates-batch-run/tree/master/analysis%20for%20paper)
+Some comparison of the 6-months old simulations from the different softwares in the folder [analysis for paper](https://github.com/esqLABS/pregnancy-neonates-batch-run/tree/master/analysis%20for%20paper)